Back

 Time: 09.30 - 16.00

-We will update everyone in due course on speakers and itinerary, but in the meantime take a look at this write up of last year's event to get an idea of what the day will be like: Last Year's Waterhouse Bassoon Day.
+We will update everyone in due course on the itinerary, but in the meantime take a look at this write up of last year's event to get an idea of what the day will be like: Last Year's Waterhouse Bassoon Day.

 For those unfamiliar with the collection, here is a short article introducing it: